-Fresh crab, sliced radishes, lime, paprika and cilantro elevate simple avocado toast to a whole new and delicious level!
+Avocado Crab Toast made with fresh crab, sliced radishes, lime, paprika and cilantro elevates simple avocado toast to a whole new and delicious level!

 So I’m a little (ok, A LOT) obsessed with avocado toast – mashed avocado on whole-grain bread topped with a drizzle of olive oil and a sprinkle of sea salt is one of my go-to breakfasts.